youkechat/telegraf/plugins/processors/template/README.md

-# Template Processor
+# Template Processor Plugin

 The `template` processor applies a Go template to metrics to generate a new tag.
 The primary use case of this plugin is to create a tag that can be used for dynamic routing to multiple output plugins or using an output specific routing option.

 The template has access to each metric's measurement name, tags, fields, and timestamp using the [interface in `/template_metric.go`](template_metric.go).